If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 It sounds like you have torn the skin that joins your foreskin to the shaft of your penis.
 Its real name is the frenulum but people often call it the ‘banjo string’.
 The frenulum is quite resilient but it can tear under the pressure of rough sex or vigorous masturbation.
 It can be very painful and bleed a lot.

-In most cases, this tear will get better without any treatment, but you should avoid all sexual activity (including solo sex) until this has fully healed.
+In most cases, this tear will get better without any treatment, but you should avoid all sexual activity (including masturbation) until this has fully healed.
 Once it has healed it is a good idea to use lube during sex and when masturbating to avoid it from tearing again.

 If it doesn’t heal then you should see your GP or visit a sexual health clinic.
 They might say that you need to have an operation called a frenuloplasty, to lengthen the frenulum.